libdebug/libdebug/docs/basics/kill_and_post_mortem.md

 ```

 !!!
 WARNING "The `running` property"
     The [Debugger](../../from_pydoc/generated/debugger/debugger/) object also exposes the `running` property.
 This is not the opposite of `dead`.
-The `running` property is `True` when the process is running and `False` when it is not.
-If execution was stopped by the debugger awaiting a command, the `running` property will be equal to `False`.
-However, in this case the process is still alive.
+The `running` property is `True` when the process is not stopped and `False` otherwise.
+If execution was stopped by a [stopping event](../../stopping_events/stopping_events), the `running` property will be equal to `False`.
+However, in this case the process can still be alive.

 ### Cause of Death
 Has your process passed away unexpectedly?
 We are sorry to hear that.
 If your process is indeed defunct, you can access the exit code and signal using `exit_code` and `exit_signal`.
 When there is no valid exit code or signal, these properties will return `None`.